 If you can find a Kota Black Limestone as opposed to a Kadapa Black Limestone, it will go a long way to ensure the long-term quality of your project.
 But we say this with a warning: Only purchase this stone if you are willing to follow best-practice procedures and really take time maintaining it, even if it is the superior quality limestone.
 The Curse of Black Limestone hasn't just been created as a smear campaign for the material, it's well founded and tests have been done.
 The stone will fade and be slightly disappointing if you aren't willing to stay on top of it.

 Black Limestone isn't for everyone!
-Lets make that clear... but for those who want to save money on their slabs and are willing to maintain it, it should not be written off altogether.
+Lets make that clear... but for those who want a slab that doesn't cost the earth and are willing to maintain it, it should not be written off altogether.